cps-org/cps/common-package-specification.rst

 Some build systems may desire to output separate specifications per configuration.
 This is especially useful to permit piecemeal installation of individual configurations (for example, a "base" package with release libraries and common components, and an optional package with debug libraries).

-When a tool locates a CPS file, :var:`name`\ :path:`.cps`, the tool shall look in the same directory for any files named :var:`name`\ :path:`@*.cps` (the asterisk (``*``) represents file globbing).
+When a tool locates a CPS file, :var:`name`\ :path:`.cps`, the tool shall look in the same directory for any files named :var:`name`\ :path:`@`\ :glob:`*`\ :path:`.cps` (the asterisk (``*``) represents file globbing).
 If any such configuration-specific package specifications are found, they shall be loaded at the same time, and their contents appended to the information loaded from the common CPS.
 The structure of a configuration-specific CPS is the same as a common CPS, with three exceptions:

-- The per-configuration specification must contain the `Configuration (Package)`_ attribute.
+- The per-configuration specification must contain the Configuration_ attribute.
 - The per-configuration specification may not specify any :object:`component` attributes (e.g. :attribute:`Type`).
 - An attribute on a :object:`component` is considered to belong instead to the component-configuration identified by the configuration-specific CPS.